noname77/WiMDAS/README.md

 # WiMDAS
 MPLAB X project for PIC24FJ128GC006 uC. may contain useful ADC, DMA, I2C, SPI, SD card, USB, IC ,NRF24L01+, U-BLOX LEA6-T, NAND Flash configs and code.
-Free to use for personal and hobby projects.
-Contact if you want to profit from it ;)
+Free to use for personal and hobby projects!
+Contact if you want to profit from it or help me develop it further ;)

 TODO: what follows is just a draft and probably not fully complete. still worth giving it a go